sqville/ville.Connect/README.md

 [Demo](https://sqville.github.io/ville.Connect/published/)
 * Right click any connector to edit it's properties
-* Move or resize connected widgets to see the connection dyanmically adjust (only enabled for first two examples.
-The third example are static ui widgets.)
+* Move or resize connected widgets to see the connection dyanmically adjust.
+Only enabled for first two examples.
+The third example are static ui widgets.

 <!-- Defining a connection -->
 ## Define a connection object